RAG+: Enhancing Retrieval-Augmented Generation with Application-Aware Reasoning: Introduction

 \section{Introduction}

 Large language models (LLMs) have demonstrated strong performance across a broad range of natural language processing tasks~\citep{li2025begonia, tang2025aspect}.
-To further enhance their capabilities, Retrieval-Augmented Generation (RAG) has become a widely adopted framework.
-By equipping LLMs with access to external knowledge sources, RAG enables the dynamic retrieval of up-to-date information at inference time, significantly improving performance in knowledge-intensive scenarios~\citep{li2025ragSurvey, mostafa2025ragIntent}.
+To further improve their capabilities, Retrieval-Augmented Generation (RAG) has emerged as a widely adopted framework.
+By equipping LLMs with access to external knowledge sources, RAG enables the dynamic retrieval of up-to-date information at inference time, leading to significant gains in knowledge-intensive scenarios~\citep{li2025ragSurvey, mostafa2025ragIntent}.

 However, existing RAG methods often focus on lexical or semantic similarity when retrieving knowledge, paying little attention to how the retrieved content should be applied in downstream tasks.